 These derogatory sentiments are symptomatic of how out of touch this terminally-ill institution is with this generation, and reality.
 After years of decline, the Lodge still isn’t recognizing that it has totally disconnected from it’s target base.

 Equally hurting Irish Freemasonry is the fact that a lot of its most devoted members are dying off.
 The old are not being replaced.
 These 2 issues have combined to have a crippling effect upon the moral of the surviving members.
 They are suffering from growing fatigue, disillusionment and waning interest in the whole Masonic system.

 32° Mason W. E. Gutman lamented in an article in Masonic publication The Trowel: “As I see it, the issue is not attracting more Masons but making Masonry more attractive to Masons.
 This requires turning Masonic proceedings into meaningful, stimulating, relevant happenings in Lodge.”

-The ageing organisation has also lost much credibility in recent years through the many media exposures of the dark internal procedures and philosophy of Freemasonry.
-This has had a stifling effect on recruitment.
-It certainly has hurt the reputation of Freemasonry causing many to question the very reason for its existence.
+This aging organization has also had its credibility decimated in recent years through the many media exposures of the dark internal procedures and philosophy of Freemasonry.
+This has had a stifling effect upon recruitment.
+It has certainly hurt the reputation of Freemasonry, causing many to question the very reason for its existence.